joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### Routing

-Adopting a client server architecture means there must some established protocol between the client and the server.
+A client server architecture requires an established protocol between the client and the server.
 This protocol must be able to describe state transfer (reads) and state transitions (mutations).

 Typical web applications already follow this pattern in the form of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
-However the unit of composition is incredibly inexpressive - a [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator).
+However the unit of composition is incredibly inexpressive, a [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator).
 Relay and Falcor have already demonstrated the benefits of moving to a richer expression of client demands.